 CLAYTON COUNTY, Ga.
-(Court TV) — The trial is underway for a Georgia woman accused of fatally shooting a man during a traffic dispute.
+(Court TV) — Hannah Payne was sentenced to serve a life sentence with the possibility of parole plus 13 years after a jury found her guilty of fatally shooting a man during a traffic dispute.

-Hannah Payne, 25, faces a possible life sentence for shooting Kenneth Herring in the abdomen when she was 21.
+Hannah Payne, 25, faced a possible life sentence for shooting Kenneth Herring in the abdomen when she was 21.

 According to investigators, at around 6 pm on May 7, 2019, the victim, 62-year-old Herring, was driving his Dodge pickup truck when he ran a red light and hit an 18-wheeler.
 Both vehicles were damaged, and the drivers pulled over to wait for police to arrive.